 The monkey brain is in the medial temporal lobe.
 It houses the default mechanisms of Ego, personality, and instinct.
 Many creatures have traits we associate with personality.
 For example, dogs have easily recognizable and distinct personalities.

 Birds and insects exhibit instinctual behaviors for migration, procreation, and community building.
-They have specialized migratory GPS which enables them to navigate great distances, and they pass the information about specific routes and destinations to future generations.
+They have specialized migratory GPS, which enables them to navigate great distances and pass information about specific routes and destinations to future generations.

-And monkey brain is also home to nurturing instinct live.
-Here is where we find the programming for nurturing, procreation, and protection.
+And monkey brain is also home to nurturing instincts live.
+Here, we find the programming for nurturing, procreation, and protection.

 For example, we freeze when we come upon a bear while hiking.
 Instinctively, we know running would cause the bear to charge.
 If we come upon a fallen beehive, we instinctively run.
 The incorrect reaction could mean serious injury.

-Organized religion has perfected the use of techniques which drive emotional responses like the fight, flight or freeze reaction.
+Organized religion has perfected techniques that drive emotional responses like the fight, flight or freeze reaction.
 They use emotional propaganda to control thinking, values, and behaviors.
 Religion and politics are experts at manipulating the primitive mind and using it to control people.

 Environmental and Cultural Influences

 Our parents guide and teach us what is harmful.
-They help program our cultural narrative in which we live.
+They help program the cultural narrative in which we live.
 Trusted authority figures also engage in this programming.
 So, our cultural folklore provides the boundaries of our beliefs and values.
-It tells us what is safe and what is potentially harmful, and sets limits for what is acceptable.
+It tells us what is safe and potentially harmful and sets limits for what is acceptable.